No. 11 Oregon loses Brooks in win over California

 BIG PICTURE

-California, at 4-3, needs a split of its Oregon road trip to keep contact with conference's top three of Oregon, Arizona and UCLA.
+California, at 4-3, needs a split of its Oregon road swing to keep contact with conference's top three of Oregon, Arizona and UCLA.

-Oregon, which has won a school-record 37 games at home, may have to adjust its starting lineup for the fifth time if Brooks isn't able to play Saturday.
-The Ducks were 7-0 since Brooks replaced Chris Boucher as a starter.
+Oregon, which also has won a school-record 37 games in a row at home, may have to adjust its starting lineup for a fifth time if Brooks can't play.
+The Ducks are 7-0 since Brooks replaced Chris Boucher as a starter.

 UP NEXT